Your next recycling bin date is:

 - plastic bottles and containers – including bottle tops, takeaway boxes and yoghurt pots

-- other hard plastic household items such as CD cases, tupperware and plastic cutlery
+- other hard plastic household items such as CD cases and tupperware

 Do not put these in your recycling bin

 - Building and renovation waste – take to a local resource recovery centre